-My artistic research can be inscribed in a structural kind of experimentation.
-Influenced by questions that were very relevant to the traditional media of art, particularly painting, I undertake a modernist approach, in which the digital medium affirms itself and its materiality.
+My artistic practice can be linked to a structural kind of experimentation, in which the digital medium affirms itself and its materiality.
 I deal with the specificities of digital video and highlight its imprecision, its inability of recording reality without approximations.
-The basic structures through which it reduces the world and its errors when, through algorithms, it is asked to interpret reality, all become a creative constraint.

-Mixed with a romantic impulse toward landscape, both an aesthetic and ethic necessity imposed on me: the need for a “medium specific” practice, in which both medium and content influence the final form of the artwork.
-The consideration that filmmaking – and by extension videomaking – is a time-based form of art, pushed me to think about Time.
+Pushed by a romantic impulse toward landscape, inspired by impressionists, both an aesthetic and ethic necessity emerged: the need for a “medium specific” practice, in which both medium and content influence the final form of the artwork.

 I forced the digital device to recreate those images that the camera – in its urge for making reality discrete – had previously ignored.
-The emptiness of those interstices are filled up with new images, which remind us the original ones, but also the way digital images are made.
+The emptiness of those interstices started filling up with new images, which remind us the original ones, but also the way digital images are made.

 An old fashion TV screen starts flickering with colourful abstraction.
 As a manifestation of the analogue medium itself, noise is let free to express some possible variations.